sdv-dev/RDT/README.md

 **RDT** has been developed and tested on [Python 3.5, 3.6 and 3.7](https://www.python.org/downloads)

-Also, although it is not strictly required, the usage of a [virtualenv](https://virtualenv.pypa.io/en/latest/) is highly recommended in order to avoid interfering with other software installed in the system where **RDT** is fun.
+Also, although it is not strictly required, the usage of a [virtualenv](https://virtualenv.pypa.io/en/latest/) is highly recommended in order to avoid interfering with other software installed in the system where **RDT** is run.

 These are the minimum commands needed to create a virtualenv using python3.6 for **RDT**: